-According to “Your dictionary” fitness is defined as “being in good shape” or “being suitable for a specific task or purpose."
+According to Your Dictionary meanwhile “Fitness is defined as being in good physical shape or being suitable for a specific task or purpose”.

-A Personal Trainer should be fit and strong enough to demonstrate each exercise as required hour after hour with a reasonable resistance.
-Thus throughout the day, the oxygen demands will be easily met as you lift, carry, set up, demonstrate and spot clients.
+A personal trainer should be fit and strong enough to demonstrate each exercise as required, hour after hour, with a reasonable resistance.
+Thus, throughout the day, the oxygen demands will be easily met as you lift, carry, set up, demonstrate and spot clients.

-Do I need to be ripped to be a personal trainer?
+Do I need to be ‘ripped’ to be a personal trainer?